FedML-AI/doc.fedml.ai/docs/render/index.md

 ![Initial Log Snapshot](./static/image/cmd_1_initial_log_snapshot.png)

 ##### End Log Snapshot:

 ![End Log Snapshot](./static/image/cmd_1_end_log_snapshot.png)

 </details>

-### 2. Execute the second command to verify installation setup, and to bind your node to TensorOpera Platform
+### 2. Execute the second command to verify installation setup, and to bind your node to ChainOpera Platform

 :::caution
 During this step, you'll need to input your **render auth token**.
 Your node's earnings are linked to this token, so ensuring the correct one is entered is essential; otherwise, distributing earnings accurately may not be possible.
 :::

 ```bash
 sudo curl -sSf https://doc.fedml.ai/render/shell/setup.sh | bash